noah1400/FrameC/README.md

-# http_c_server
+# FrameC

- Simple http server with simple routing
+A lightweight C-based web framework featuring an integrated web server and simplistic routing mechanism.

 ## Current Limitations and Known Issues
 **HTTP Version Support**: This software currently supports only HTTP/1.1.
 Compatibility with other versions of the HTTP protocol, such as HTTP/2 or HTTP/1.0, is not guaranteed.